-John is Vice President for Venues of Museums and Attractions at The Henry Ford in Dearborn.
+John is currently the Vice President for Venues of Museums and Attractions at The Henry Ford in Dearborn.
 In his current role John is responsible for the leadership and coordination of a strategic direction for Henry Ford Museum, Greenfield Village, and the Ford Rouge Factory Tour, including the quality, improvement and delivery of guest experiences, staff excellence, alignment, and the financial performance of the venues.

 John began his career at The Henry Ford in 1997 and has served in a variety of leadership positions, including General Manager of Village and Museum Operations, Manager of Public and School Programs, and Leader of Transportation & Trades Programs.
 He has led or served on a number of institutional projects, from the construction of the D,T&M Roundhouse to the design and implementation of the Driving America exhibition to relocation and reinstallation buildings, exhibits, and new experiences for twelve historic structures during the massive Village restoration project.
 Most recently he led the planning and design for the Manufacturing Innovation Experience at the Ford Rouge Factory Tour.